Trump escalates immigration rhetoric at rally to boost Cruz

 Cruz gave back as good as he got in 2016.
 He savaged Trump as a "pathological liar," an "amoral bully" and a "sniveling coward."
 After Cruz lost the primary, he gave a speech at the Republican National Convention in which he did not endorse Trump and instead called on Republicans to "vote your conscience," drawing boos from the crowd.
 But he announced his support about a month before Election Day - and won points in Trump's camp for not withdrawing after the "Access Hollywood" tape was released in which Trump bragged about groping women.

-Associated Press writer Steve Peoples contributed to this report from New York.
+Associated Press writer Steve Peoples in New York contributed to this report.